You are here

 Beats Per Minute.

-A device that converts breath pressure into MIDI controller data.
+A device that converts breath pressure into MIDI controller data, allowing woodwind players to control synthesizers.

 Buffer — An electronic circuit designed to isolate the output of a source device from loading effects due to the input impedance of destination devices.

-A buffer is essentially a short term data storage facility used to accommodate variable data read or write periods, temporarily storing data in sequence until it can be processed or transferred by or to some other part of the system.
+A buffer is essentially a short term data storage facility used to accommodate variable data read or write periods, temporarily storing data in sequence until it can be processed by, or transferred to, some other part of the system.